-Module Feature Item Number Issue Summary Affected Revisions ^{(} Number A3 A4 I/O Port Pin Multiplexed with IC1 18.
-The Port I/O pin multiplexed with the Input Capture 1 (IC1) function cannot be used as a digital input pin when the UART auto-baud feature is enabled. Х Х Х Х l 2 C 10-bit Addressing 19.
-When the I 2 C module is configured for 10-bit addressing using the same address bits (A10 and A9) as other I 2 C devices, the A10 and A9 bits may not work as expected. х х Х Timer Sleep Mode 20.
-Clock switching prevents the device from waking up from Sleep. Х х х Х PLL Lock Status bit 21.
-The PLL LOCK Status bit (OSCCON<5>) can occasionally get cleared and generate an oscillator failure trap even when the PLL is still locked and functioning correctly. Х Х Х Х PSV Operations - 22.
-An address error trap occurs in certain addressing modes when accessing the first four bytes of any PSV page. х х х х l 2 C 10-bit Addressing 23.
-The 10-bit slave does not set the RBF flag or load the I2CxRCV register on address match if the Least Significant bits (LSbs) of the address are the same as the 7-bit reserved addresses. Х Х Х Х l 2 C 10-bit Addressing 24.
-When the I 2 C module is configured as a 10-bit slave with an address of 0x102, the I2CxRCV register content for the lower address byte is 0x01 rather than 0x02. Х Х Х Х l 2 C Bus Collision 25.
-When the I 2 C module is enabled, the dsPIC [®] DSC device generates a glitch on the SDA and SCL pins, causing a false communication start in a single-master configuration or a bus collision in a multi-master configuration. Х Х Х Х Data EEPROM - 26.
-The Most Significant bit (MSb) of every fourth byte in Data EEPROM may be corrupted. Х OSC2 Pin Using RC15 for Digital I/O 27.
-If the pin RC15 is required for digital input/output, the FPR<4:0> bits in the FOSC Configuration register may not be set up for FRC w/PLL 4x/8x/16x modes. Х CAN RX Filters 3, 4 and 5 28.
-CAN Receive filters 3, 4 and 5 may not work for a given combination of instruction cycle speed and CAN bit time quanta. Х Х Х Х CAN Error Count 29.
-The C1EC register does not reflect the correct error count value. Х Х Х Х QEI Timer Gated Accumulation Mode 30.
-When Timer Gated Accumulation is enabled, the QEI does not generate an interrupt on every falling edge. Х Х Х QEI Timer Gated Accumulation Mode 31.
-When Timer Gated Accumulation is enabled, and an external signal is applied, the POSCNT increments and generates an interrupt after a match with MAXCNT. Х Х Х ADC Current Consumption in Sleep Mode 32.
-If the ADC module is in an enabled state when the device enters Sleep Mode, the power-down current (IPD) of the device may exceed the device data sheet specifications. Х Х Х
+Module Feature Item Issue Summary Affected Revisions (1) Number A1 A2 A3 A 4 A5 I 2 C Slave Mode 17.
+The I^2C module loses incoming data bytes when operating as an I^2C slave. Х Х Х Х Х I/O Port Pin Multiplexed with IC1 18.
+The Port I/O pin multiplexed with the Input Capture 1 (IC1) function cannot be used as a digital input pin when the UART auto-baud feature is enabled. Х Х Х Х Х I 2 C 10-Bit Addressing 19.
+When the I 2 C module is configured for 10-Bit Addressing using the same address bits (A10 and A9) as other I 2 C devices, the A10 and A9 bits may not work as expected. Х Х Х Х Timer Sleep Mode 20.
+Clock switching prevents the device from waking up from Sleep. Х Х Х Х Х PLL Lock Status bit 21.
+The PLL LOCK status bit (OSCCON<5>) can occasionally get cleared and generate an oscillator failure trap even when the PLL is still locked and functioning correctly. Х Х Х Х PSV Operations 22.
+An address error trap occurs in certain addressing modes when accessing the first four bytes of any PSV page. Х Х Х Х Х I 2 C 10-Bit Addressing 23.
+The 10-bit slave does not set the RBF flag or load the I2CRCV register on address match if the Least Significant bits (LSbs) of the address are the same as the 7-bit reserved addresses. Х Х Х Х I 2 C 10-Bit Addressing 24.
+When the I^2C module is configured as a 10-bit slave with an address of 0x102, the I2CRCV register content for the lower address byte is 0x01, rather than 0x02. Х Х Х Х I 2 C Bus Collision 25.
+When the I 2 C module is enabled, the dsPIC [®] DSC device generates a glitch on the SDA and SCL pins, causing a false communication start in a single master configuration or a bus collision in a multi-master configuration. х Х Х X Data EEPROM - 26.
+The Most Significant bit (MSb) of every fourth byte in data EEPROM may be corrupted. Х Х Flash Memory IDD Current 27.
+This release of silicon exhibits a current draw (IDD) of approximately 190 mA during a row erase operation performed on program Flash memory. Х Х I/O RC15 Pin for Digital I/O 28.
+For this revision of silicon, if the RC15 pin is required for digital input/output, the FPR<3:0> bits in the FOSC Configuration register may not be set up for FRC w/PLL 4x/8x/16x modes. Х CAN RX Filters 3, 4 and 5 29.
+CAN Receive Filters 3, 4 and 5 may not work for a given combination of instruction cycle speed and CAN bit time quanta. Х Х Х Х ADC Current Consumption in Sleep Mode 30.
+If the ADC module is in an enabled state when the device enters Sleep mode, the Power-Down Current (IPD) of the device may exceed the device data sheet specifications. Х Х Х Х Х CAN Transmit Buffers 31.
+Data may not be transmitted correctly if the number of ransmit buffers is greater than 1. Х Х Х Х